jparkerbarton/worked-out/README.md

 * `delete_client_confirm.html` and `delete_workout_confirm.html` : These forms are simple two-button confirmation/cancellation forms for a delete action prompted by the user on another template.
 * `workout_list_by_client` : This template presents a special reading of the database, in which it queries all workouts but filters by a particular client.
 Thus, the user/trainer can "at a glance" see the biographical information (from the Client model) along with the workout information (from the Workout model) for a given client.
 Buttons are present to create a new workout for this client or to view/update/delete previous workouts.
 Apart from the index, this will likely be the most utilized template by the user.
 * `registration` Subfolder : The four templates contained here are the login, logout, and password change HTML pages.
 These templates are sparse and utilitarian, to serve as simple scaffolding on the main app.

-#### The Root Folder
-* `db.sqlite3` : This file is the backend database that contains tabular information about users/trainers, clients, and the workouts.
-It is interacted with via the forms described above.
-(Administrator tools can also access it to debug.)